-The data analysis results led to several conclusion: (1) learners who were taught using an RME-based learning trajectory with the traditional congklak game context showed better mathematical reasoning abilities compared to those taught through direct learning in statistics; (2) learners with high self-efficacy have better mathematical reasoning abilities than those with moderate or low self-efficacy, while students with moderate self-efficacy showed better mathematical reasoning abilities than those with low self-efficacy; (3) there was no significant interaction observed between the treatment and self-efficacy regarding learners' mathematical reasoning abilities.
+This study provides valuable insights into the effectiveness of RME-based learning trajectories with the traditional congklak game in enhancing mathematical reasoning abilities.
+The findings indicate that learners who experienced this approach demonstrated superior mathematical reasoning skills compared to those who were taught through direct learning methods.
+Additionally, learners with high self-efficacy showed better mathematical reasoning abilities than those with moderate or low self-efficacy, while students with moderate self-efficacy outperformed those with low self-efficacy.
+However, there was no significant interaction between the treatment and self-efficacy regarding learners' mathematical reasoning abilities.